SeasideSt/Seaside-Legacy30/repository/Seaside-Core.package/WAStartableServerAdaptor.class/README.md

-A WAStartableServerAdaptor is a convenience class for making server adapters that can easily be started and stopped.
+A WAStartableServerAdaptor is a convenience class for making server adapters that allow a single "default" instance to be easily started and stopped from a Workspace.